1868 - 1957

 Bembridge Shotokan Karate Club

-* Senior members - are aged over fourteen and are eligible for full karate training that embraces every aspect of the art.
+* Senior members - are aged over sixteen and are eligible for full karate training that embraces every aspect of the art.
 Coloured belt grading is offered at least three times per year and progress to black belt is normally three to four years dependand upon attendance and readiness.

-* Training for grading coloured belts - any member wishing to grade under SEKU requirements must attend a certain number classes to be accepted for assessment.
+* Training for grading coloured belts - any member wishing to grade under AKA requirements must attend a certain number classes to be accepted for assessment.
 This is normally 80 percent of the available training times between gradings.
 We do acknowledge that this is sometimes difficult to attain as a working adult or a school pupil with other commitments and the club will try to accommodate any request to grade with a lesser attendance.
 In the event that this is not possible because of repeated absence then the student will be required to wait until the following grading event before they can progress.

 Dojo training at the BYCC :